Lake Charles Industrial Accident Attorneys

 It is the duty of employers to prevent work injuries like:

 When they fail to do so, it leaves workers without the ability to make a living or afford medical care.
 Combined, those two losses alone put most families in a financial hole they’re unable to climb out of.
 Meanwhile, the company refuses to offer any relief while it shields itself from liability—forcing injured workers into extreme debt and a lifetime of financial instability.
+That is why it is so important to involve someone who can protect workers' rights and interests, like the Lake Charles industrial injury attorneys at Arnold & Itkin.

 The Evolution of Labor Safety